flexcompute-readthedocs/Flow360Documentation/docs/source/examples/naca0012_caseStudy.rst

    Surface distributions of :math:`C_p` and :math:`C_f`, NACA 0012, :math:`\alpha = 15^o`.

 As seen from these above figures, at all the three distinct lift conditions, Flow360 predictions accurately capture the experimental data, and closely match the counterparts of the reference numerical results.
-Notably, as shown in :numref:`Fig3c_CpCf_AOA15` associated with :math:`\alpha = 15^o`, the :math:`C_f` value of the current result with the S-A model approaches zero around :math:`x/c = 0.9078` on the upper surface of the airfoil near the trailing edge.
+Notably, as shown in :numref:`Fig3c_CpCf_AOA15` associated with :math:`\alpha = 15^o`, the :math:`C_f` value of the current result with the SA model approaches zero around :math:`x/c = 0.9078` on the upper surface of the airfoil near the trailing edge.
 This indicates separated mean flow occurs as observed from the previous :numref:`Fig2c_Ma_mutRatio_AOA15`.
 For the current result with the SA-RC model, the separation point emerges around :math:`x/c = 0.8992`.
 These locations are at the upstream bounds of the suggested intervals as given on the NASA webpages.
+For the same operating condition, CFL3D predicted that the separation point emerged around :math:`x/c = 0.9163` or :math:`0.9046` for the cases with the SA or the SA-RC models, respectively.

 The integrated :math:`C_L` and :math:`C_D` values of the current predictions are summarized in :numref:`Tab2a_ClCd`, :numref:`Tab2b_ClCd` and :numref:`Tab2c_ClCd` for :math:`\alpha = 0^o`, :math:`10^o` and :math:`15^o`, respectively, together with available reference CFD data.
 As seen, for all the tested operating conditions, the accuracy of Flow360 results are comparable.

 .. _Tab2a_ClCd:
-.. csv-table:: Lift and drag coefficients for the NACA 0012 airfoil with the S-A model
+.. csv-table:: Lift and drag coefficients for the NACA 0012 airfoil with the SA model
    :file: ./naca0012_tab2a_ClCd_AOA00.csv
    :widths: 10, 8, 6, 10, 8, 8, 8
    :align: center
    :header-rows: 1
    :delim: @

-It is noted that, for most of these representative aerodynamic quantities, the results of Flow360 are at either the upper or the lower bounds of the reference intervals.
+It is noted that, for some of these representative aerodynamic quantities, the results of Flow360 are at either the upper or the lower bounds of the reference intervals.
 It is suspected that this is due to the differences in the discretization, such as node-centered or cell-centered schemes, as well as convergence criteria, at least as seen from the :math:`C_L` values at :math:`\alpha = 0^o`.
 It is also noted that the reference data such as those CFL3D results were computed with the farfield point vortex (PV) correction based on inviscid characteristic methods as given by `Thomas and Salas <https://doi.org/10.2514/3.9394>`_.
 At the current accuracy level for validation with farfield boundaries about 500 chords away, its effects would be inappreciable.

 .. _Tab2b_ClCd:
-.. csv-table:: Lift and drag coefficients for the NACA 0012 airfoil with the S-A model
+.. csv-table:: Lift and drag coefficients for the NACA 0012 airfoil with the SA model
    :file: ./naca0012_tab2b_ClCd_AOA10.csv
    :widths: 14, 8, 6, 8, 8, 8, 8
    :align: center